Nick Pisciottano: State Senator

-In January of 2024, Rep. Pisciottano announced that he would not be seeking reelection to the 38th District and would instead run to replace retiring State Senator Jim Brewster in the 45th Senatorial District.
+In January 2024, Rep. Pisciottano announced that he would not be seeking reelection to the 38th District and would instead run to replace retiring State Senator Jim Brewster in the 45th Senatorial District.

 In 2024, after winning a primary election, Pisciottano went on to defeat republican Jen Dintini in the November 2024 general election by a margin of 69,248 (53%) to 61,189 (47%) and was elected to the Pennsylvania State Senate.

 For the 2025-2026 Session, Pisciottano serves on the following committees in the State Senate: